 This course is a capstone course that integrates knowledge and skills developed through other coursework and life experience.
 Students typically prepare drawings, design documentation, and presentations for a commercial project based on preliminary and incomplete architectural plans (the ASHRAE national student competition building is often used) or other information.
 Students work on electrical/lighting, mechanical, or structural systems.
-In most cases, a semester-long final design in one subject area is done; 2 hours of lecture, 6 hours of studio per week.
-Prerequisite: ARE 2022, 3030, 3040, 3111, 3112, 4010, 4020, 4030 [Course fee: \$10]
+In most cases, a semester-long final design in one subject area is done.

+Prerequisite: ARE 2022, 3030, 3040, 4010, 4020, 4030